World Central Kitchen aid convoy attack: Perpetrators

 The IDF identified two of its soldiers who it said were responsible for the killings, and whom it fired.
-The senior of the two is commander Nochi Mandel, a West Bank settler and "religious nationalist".
-In January 2024, Mandel, along with 130 other IDF reserve officers, signed an open letter imploring that Gaza be deprived of humanitarian aid and that "humanitarian supplies and the operation of hospitals inside Gaza City" not be allowed.
+The senior of the two is commander Nochi Mendel, a West Bank illegal settler and "religious nationalist".
+In January 2024, Mandel, along with 130 other IDF reserve officers and commanders, signed an open letter imploring that Gaza be deprived of humanitarian aid and that "humanitarian supplies and the operation of hospitals inside Gaza City" not be allowed.
 Leading UK barrister Michael Mansfield reckoned the letter "is plainly relevant to a particular state of mind" of those behind the bombings, indicating that "the target of the Israeli army is [not] primarily Hamas but Gaza as a whole by weaponising aid under siege conditions."

+In August 2026, after the IDF ruled out prosecuting the soldiers involved in the killings, Mendel told Australian ABC News that "I'm not sorry for what I did," and alleged "an intermingling between the WCK and Hamas operatives".
+He said that nobody from the aid organization was meant to be killed.
+He claimed he recalled seeing what he described as armed "terrorists" entering trucks escorted by WCK vehicles, them firing weapons, and mingling with the aid workers.
+The World Central Kitchen answered that Mandel's allegations were false and amount to an "attempt to shift blame away from the IDF's own actions".

 Immediate reactions

 Countries, officials, and organizations that denounced the attack include: the European Commission, Iran, Jordan, the United Nations's emergency relief chief Martin Griffiths, Norwegian Refugee Council, Open Arms, who were delivering food with WCK, Scotland, WHO Director General Tedros Adhanom Ghebreyesus and World Food Programme Chief Cindy McCain.